BrianHCombes/SelfEd-Tutorial-Javascript/SelfEd-Javascript-Functions-Asynchronous-Calls/README.md

-    01/06/2017
+  - 01/06/2017
     This is a return visit.
-I'm working on:
-                < SelfEd-Angular-Practice-ProjectA-HTTP-Service >
-    See < code section AAA > in file: < Client-Server_Exp4.html >
+I'm working on a practice AngularJS project: **_SelfEd-Angular-Practice-ProjectA-HTTP-Service_** See < code section AAA > in file: < Client-Server_Exp4.html >
     I have a working RESTful call ($http.get) in file:
     < Client-Server_Exp3.html >